AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

      a.
 Unmount the current EFS (Confluence-efs) from root folder “/efs”
      b.
 Mount the backup EFS (Confluence-efs-backup) to the root folder “/efs”
+     c.
+Reenable the root crontab entry that runs confluence-rsync-efs.sh.

 - Global Pass
   1. Global Pass